If you’re looking to launch a crowdfunding campaign then you probably understand the importance of collecting email subscribers prior to launching.

 Later in this post, I will show you what tools I recommend for quickly building a landing page.
 It doesn’t have to be complex but you need to make sure that you have this one key element.

 You need to be clear about what people are getting in exchange for their email.

 Most bloggers call this an offer.
 If you want your website to convert at more than 2% you need to have a compelling offer on the page.

-If you have time you actually can test multiple offers and see which converts at the highest rate.
+If you have time you actually can test multiple offers and see which one converts at the highest rate.

 We always recommend offering a product or one of your rewards as a prelaunch incentive.
 This often ties directly into the campaign and helps to build excitement.

-If you can build a list of people who are interested in getting your reward for free, a percentage of those are also going to be interested in paying for it.
+If you can build a list of people who are interested in getting your reward for free, a percentage of those subscribers are also going to be interested in paying for it.

 Every good landing page as a headline and byline.

 You want to make sure that the copy on the headline matches the copy of the promotion to that page.

 For example, imagine you are running Facebook Ads and the advertisement text says, “Never lose your keys again”.
 When the reader arrives on your landing page, the main headline should also say “Never lose your keys again”